tom-seddon/b2/doc/Debug-version.md

 ## `System` > `Pixel metadata` ##

-Show a window that displays some info about the screen area the mouse cursor is hovering over: address, char value, possible interpretation as bitmap data.
+A window that shows a zoomed-in area of the screen surrounding the mouse cursor when it's hovering over the BBC display, plus some additional info: addresses, char value, possible interpretation as bitmap data.

-The screen area corresponds to a single 2 MHz CRTC cycle (8 Mode 0/3 pixels; 4 Mode 1 pixels; 2 Mode 2 pixels).
-This is half a 1 MHz CRTC cycle (4 Mode 4/6 pixels; 2 Mode 5 pixels; 1 "Mode 8" pixel; 0.5 Mode
+The highlighted region indicates the point the mouse cursor is hovering over, corresponding to a single 2 MHz CRTC cycle: 8 Mode 0/3 pixels, 4 Mode 1 pixels, 2 Mode 2 pixels, 4 Mode 4/6 pixels, 2 Mode 5 pixels, 1 "Mode 8" pixel, or 0.5 Mode 7 characters.

-7 characters) - so if using this in a 1 MHz CRTC mode, you'll see the same value for both halves.
+(If using this in a 1 MHz CRTC mode, you'll see the same values for the odd and even halves of the 1 MHz cycle.)

-Click the left mouse button to lock the view to the hovered area..
+Click the left mouse button on the BBC display to lock the view to the hovered area..
+When locked: click again on the BBC display to select a different area; click the `Unlock` button to go back to hovering mode;
-When locked, click again to select a different area, or click the `Unlock` button to go back to hovering mode.
+or click the arrow buttons to move the area.

 (A known issue: this window isn't currently super useful in teletext mode, as it doesn't account for some of the internal processing delays